systelab/systelab-components/src/app/systelab-components/combobox/README.md

 # systelab-combobox

-Abstract class that lets you create a Combobox component.
+Abstract classes that lets you create a Combobox component.

-## Using the class
+## Using the classes

-This is not a component by itself, they are some Abstract class that lets you define your own comboboxes.
+This is not a component by itself, they are some Abstract classes that lets you define your own comboboxes.

-In order define a simple combobox, you must create your own component and extend from the abstract class AbstractApiComboBox&lt;T&gt;, and implement the following methods:
+In order define a simple combobox, you must create your own component and extend from the abstract class AbstractApiComboBox&lt;T&gt;, implementing the following methods:

 ```
 public abstract getInstance(): T;